 There are several stages involved in the editing process, although not every author will need to use all of them.
 I am sometimes approached by an author for proofreading, when what they really want – or need – is line editing.
 For a summary of the different stages please click here, but in brief the services I offer are:

-- Developmental or structural editing – the most in-depth service I offer, which also deals as a matter of course with some of the above issues, and is often used for a work in progress.
+- Deep line editing and developmental editing – the most in-depth service I offer, which also deals as a matter of course with some of the above issues, and is often used for a work in progress.
 I will examine the MS and look at the big picture, suggesting (or making) revisions that improve or fine tune the narrative as a whole.
 I will help with story craft, structural issues, problems with plot or characterisation, writing style and pace.
 Chapters, paragraphs and/or sentences may need to be moved around, deleted, added or rewritten.
 With your agreement, I may rewrite or rework parts of the manuscript myself, or, more likely, make suggestions for you to rework it yourself – I’ll never forget it’s your book.
 This service will always be a two-pass process, where, when you’ve made the suggested amendments, you return the MS to me for a second-pass edit.
 If, between us after initial consideration, we both feel you’ll need more support and coaching, the MS could go back and forth between us on three or more occasions.

 - Manuscript assessment – another useful tool for a work in progress, but a more economic option than a developmental edit.
 I will read the entire manuscript (perhaps making the odd on-screen comment but otherwise not editing the text, except perhaps for small sections as examples).
 I will then prepare an editorial letter of two to perhaps fifteen pages, dealing with the strengths and weaknesses of the MS (plot, characterisation, point of view, etc.) with suggestions.
 Remember, though, that after this stage you’ll need to do a lot more work on your book, which will then require other services (developmental editing; line or copy-editing; proofreading).